keichi/hpcmaspa17-pfanalyzer/src/6_conclusion_and_future_work.md

 input and then simulates the traffic on each link of the interconnect.

 Further work is needed to investigate the performance characteristics of dynamic interconnects on large-scale and highly-parallel clusters.

-Moreover, application-aware node selection and process placement algorithms should be implemented on the proposed simulator and investigated their effect on the performance of dynamic interconnects.
+Moreover, application-aware node selection and process placement algorithms should be implemented on the proposed simulator and inspect their effect on the performance of dynamic interconnects.